Clinic Services

 HIV and Sexually Transmitted Infections (STI)

-**Effective 7/01/17, There will be a charge for STD clinic services.
-VDH will require your health insurance information and/or proof of household income for STD clinic services.
+There may be a charge for some STI clinic services.
+VDH will require your health insurance information and/or proof of household income for some STI clinic services.
 If you do not have health insurance or proof of household income, please speak with our front office staff for assistance.
 Those who are unable to pay will NOT be turned away.
 The Virginia Beach Department of Public Health is committed to continuing uninterrupted services to our clients.

 Tuberculosis

 Persons who are concerned about tuberculosis may receive information and/or consultation.
-Case management services are provided for persons who are suspected to have tuberculosis, have a confirmed case of tuberculosis or who have latent tuberculosis infection.
-DOT (directly observed therapy) is available for patients with tuberculosis disease, including those patients who are being managed by private physicians.
+Case management services are provided for patients who are referred due to suspicion or confirmation of a tuberculosis case.
 Medical care related to tuberculosis is available for uninsured, financially eligible persons.
 This includes skin testing for tuberculosis, chest X-rays, laboratory work and medication.
 A fee may be charged for some services depending on the ability to pay.
-For more information, please call 518-2700 (Press 1 for clinic, then O for operator
+For more information, please call 518-2700 Opt 6.

 Other Communicable Diseases